-After an effective anti-commerce patrol, Shenandoah became the only Confederate warship to circumnavigate the globe during the conflict and was the last Confederate military unit to surrender at the war's end.
+After her effective anti-commerce patrols, Shenandoah became the only Confederate warship to circumnavigate the globe during the conflict and was the last Confederate military unit to surrender at the war's end.
+In fact, it was well after the war officially ended!
+While General Lee surrendered the Confederacy in April 1965, the CSS Shenandoah remained at sea, capturing and burning a Union whaling fleet in the Bering Sea as late as June (and what were probably the last shots fired in the war).

 http://us-civil-war.suite101.com/article.cfm/css_shenandoah_confederate_raider